 Coffee consumption has simultaneously also increased worldwide, but unfortunately only to a rather modest extent.

 According to the 2019 coffee report by Tchibo (Germany’s coffee market leader) and brand eins (a leading German business magazine), consumption increased by only 2.2 percent between 2015 and 2018.
-By comparison, the German consumption of mineral water rose by 5.3 percent in just one year, according to the German Mineral Water Information Centre (Informationszentrale Deutsches Mineralwasser).
+By comparison, the German consumption of mineral water rose by 5.3 percent in just one year, according to the German Mineral Water Information Center (Informationszentrale Deutsches Mineralwasser).

 This presents manufacturers with a difficult task: having to fight for a barely growing number of consumers in a sluggish market segment.
 There’s no way to differentiate the product either – coffee is always just coffee.